chrismdp/chrismdp.github.com/_posts/2014-12-02-why-you-can-scale-agile-with-the-right-attitudes.markdown

 they're able to operate at the speed of organisations a quarter of their size.

 As organisations get bigger, the trust required gets greater.
-If the trust exists, teams are able to remain independent and don't get burdened by process.
+If the trust exists, teams are able to remain independent and don't get burdened with process.

 If you need to work at one thing to make your large organisation more agile, work on building trust between teams, and between teams and management.
 Try